copsTvFan/cops-episode-guide/guide.md

 Aired 2002-05-04.

-**Coco the Clown** (Tampa, FL -- 1:45 PM Sting Briefing) Sgt.
+**Coco the Clown**

+- (Tampa, FL -- 1:45 PM Sting Briefing) Sgt.
 Marc Hamlin explains that it is harder to make prostitution arrests in the daytime and the need to take the edge off.
 So an officer gets into the spirit by dressing himself up as Coco the Clown.
-Chattanooga, TN/Tampa FL
+- (Chattanooga, TN -- 11:43 AM Sting Briefing) Vice Unit.
+Officer Elicia Jenkins, officer Gerald Dossett.
+- (Tampa, FL -- Hidden Camera) Sgt.
+Marc Hamlin, Officer Tim Pasley.
+Undercover clown.

 ## CP-1502